The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Summary

-We have interpreted these findings in terms of the recent star formation history of the galaxies.
+We have interpreted these findings in terms of the recent SFH of the galaxies, especially considering the changes in the underlying grain properties.
 The bump strength is determined by the balance between the destruction and production of the bump carriers.
-The former may be accelerated by a higher frequency of SNe and/or more intense radiation fields in galaxies with higher instantaneous sSFR, whereas the latter only reflects the star formation history 1~Gyr before, but not the current SFR, for the time delay in the appearance of carbon-rich AGB stars (which are here assumed to be main suppliers of precursor carbonaceous grains of the bump carriers) from the onset of star formation.
+The former may be accelerated by a higher frequency of SNe and/or more intense radiation fields in galaxies with higher instantaneous sSFRs, whereas the latter only reflects the SFH 1~Gyr before, but not the current SFR, for the time delay in the appearance of carbon-rich AGB stars (which are here assumed to be the main suppliers of precursor carbonaceous grains of the bump carriers) from the onset of star formation.
 This suggests that the bump strength should be largely determined by the ratio of the current SFR measured on order $10^{7\textrm{--}8}~\mathrm{yr}$ timescales to that of order 1~Gyr ago, which we denote as SF$_{79}$ (Section \ref{sec:discussion:interpretation}).

 We therefore explored how the SF$_{79}$ would be expected to vary with the sSFR of a galaxy in two different regimes: (i) that of a quasi-constant sSFR and (ii) that of a short-lived rapid increase in the SFR.
 This reveals an interesting effect.
-High-redshift main-sequence galaxies with quasi-constant sSFRs of order of $\mathrm{sSFR}\sim1~\mathrm{Gyr}^{-1}$ (appropriate for the high redshift sample at $z \sim 2$), and local starburst galaxies that are undergoing a short-lived sharp increase in SFR, should both exhibit the {\it same} relations between SF$_{79}$ and $\Delta$sSFR, but quite different relations between SF$_{79}$ and sSFR.
+High-redshift MS galaxies with quasi-constant sSFRs of order of $\mathrm{sSFR}\sim1~\mathrm{Gyr}^{-1}$ (appropriate for the high redshift sample at $z \sim 2$) and local starburst galaxies that are undergoing a short-lived sharp increase in SFR should both exhibit the same relations between SF$_{79}$ and $\Delta$sSFR but quite different relations between SF$_{79}$ and sSFR.

-The fact that the bump strength is observed to behave in this same way therefore adds weight to the idea that it is the {\it variation} in SFR over the last roughly 1~Gyr, as parameterized by SF$_{79}$, that is responsible for the observed variations in the bump strength through the creation and destruction of the carrier grains responsible for the bump.
-A prediction of this no doubt over-simplified picture is that {\it main-sequence} galaxies at low redshift should show a very much weaker trend of bump strength with $\Delta \log~\mathrm{sSFR}$ than their high-redshift counterparts.
+The fact that the bump strength is observed to behave in this same way therefore adds weight to the idea that it is the variation in SFR over the last roughly 1~Gyr, as parameterized by SF$_{79}$, that is responsible for the observed variations in the bump strength through the creation and destruction of the carrier grains responsible for the bump.

+A prediction of this no doubt oversimplified picture is that MS galaxies at low redshift should show a very much weaker trend of bump strength with $\Delta \log~\mathrm{sSFR}$ than their high-redshift counterparts.
+This prediction, however, appears to be counter to recent results of \citet{2018ApJ...859...11S}.
+This apparent conflict may indicate that the radiative transfer effects in different dust-to-star geometries and dust column densities play roles in shaping the attenuation curves.